jeslacourse/jeslacourse.github.io/_posts/2020-05-17-Feature-Choice-in-Classification.md

 excerpt: "Feature selection is just as important as hyperparameter choice, yet many classifiers cherry-pick features without much empirical basis.
 While hyperparameters are easier to tweak, we must account for the impact of boosting these hyperparameters and the risk and impact of overfit."
 ---

-# Feature Choice in Classification of Wheat Kernels

 <center><b> Abstract</b></center>